kbsymanz/maze_generator/README.md

 - Generates a maze of specified width and height (in cells) using the Recursive Backtracker algorithm.
+- See [Maze View](https://github.com/kbsymanz/maze_view) for an example application that uses the library and outputs SVG.

 ## Upcoming Features

-- Example Liveview application that uses the library and outputs SVG.
 - Solver that creates an ingress and egress in the maze between various priorities such as longest path, shortest path between specified sides, etc.
 - Different algorithms such as Wilson's, Hunt and Kill, etc.